growr-xyz/growr-documentation/specification/8-4-backend-services.md

 The _Funding service:_ is responsible for project funding and project repayment operations.
 It reads and writes data to the _Funding book_.

-The _Investor service:_ provides onboarding and contract management services for project investors.
+The _Project investor service:_ provides onboarding and contract management services for project investors.
 It reads and writes data to a database collection having the same name.

 ### Payment services